DragonSenses/Algorithms/LeetCode/8-string-to-integer-atoi/problem.md

 ##### First parsing implementation in Java

-A quick parsing implementation that follows the rules closely:
+A quick parsing implementation that follows the rules closely (runs in 1ms):

 ```java
 class Solution {